lockfale/cackalackabadgyfirmware2024/README.md

 ## Flags and Unlocks

 ### Unlocks
-- Winning Circle Jerk unlocks Labyrinth (Putt Putt)
+- Winning Circle Jerk unlocks Labyrinth
 - Using the breathalyzer unlocks Breakout
 - Submitting secret flag in AP webapp to the badge form unlocks asteroids